-The building takes the form of a single volume, optimising the plot and integrating the surrounding urban park.
-The program is arranged in four interconnected levels, wrapped up in a continuous skin of wavy surfaces.
+The Folded Auditorium develops in a single volume, optimising the plot and integrating the surrounding urban park.
+The structure unfolds in four interconnected levels, enveloped by its characteristic skin of wavy surfaces.

 Xiao Pu Liu